Star-painted ceiling: Synagogues

 Much like other religious buildings such as churches and cathedrals, a ceiling decorated in stars is a recurring motif in Synagogues.
 Like the Bible, the Torah also references stars, “look heavenward and count the stars”.
 Star-painted ceilings are often used as a decoration feature in the central section of a synagogue.

-There are many examples of star-painted ceilings in synagogues, particularly in those built during the late 19th century such as the Synagogue of Moderna (La Sinagoga di Modena).
+There are many examples of star-painted ceilings in synagogues, particularly in those built during the late 19th century such as the Synagogue of Modena (La Sinagoga di Modena).
 This synagogue was built in 1873 and is one of the largest in Italy.
 It features a large central dome ceiling which is painted blue and covered in golden stars.
 This location of the mural is significant because, as noted before, this area of the synagogue is recognised as a particularly holy place close to heaven.

 Another example of star-painted ceilings as a central decorative motif in a Synagogue is the Eldridge Street Synagogue, located in New York City, which features five-pointed gold stars painted on a blue dome within the building.
-The dome which features these stars is well lit with natural lighting because of the multiple stain-glass windows that surround it.
+The dome which features these stars is well lit with natural lighting because of the multiple stained-glass windows that surround it.
 As a result, the golden stars reflect the light, creating the illusion that they are glowing.
 Another example of a synagogue that features stars painted on the ceiling is Central Synagogue, also located in New York City.
 Unlike the Eldridge Street Synagogue, the majority of the stars painted in this building have eight points.